On the evolution of regularized Dirac-harmonic Maps from closed surfaces: Introduction and Results

 Our aim is to prove a result similar to Struwe's result \cite{MR826871}, see also \cite{MR965544}, for the harmonic map heat flow from surfaces.
 Due to the coupling between the fields \(\phi\) and \(\psi\) new analytical difficulties arise.
-Nevertheless, we will prove \begin{Satz} Suppose $M$ is a closed Riemannian surface with fixed spin structure and \(N\) is a compact Riemannian manifold.
-Then for any smooth initial data $(\phi_0,\psi_0)$ and \(\epsilon\) sufficiently large, there exists a global weak solution
+Nevertheless, we will prove \begin{Satz} Let $M$ be a closed Riemannian surface with fixed spin structure and \(N\) a compact Riemannian manifold without boundary.
+Suppose that